Applying to Gnomon

-- What is the difference between government loans and private loans?
+- What is the difference between government loans and private education loans?

-Federal student loans include many benefits such as fixed interest rates and various repayment plans not typically offered with private loans.
-In contrast, private loans are credit-based and generally more expensive than federal student loans because of higher interest rates.
+Federal Direct Loans include many benefits such as fixed interest rates and various repayment plans not typically offered with private education loans.
+In contrast, private loans are credit-based and generally more expensive than Federal student loans because of higher interest rates.

 - How do I complete my FAFSA?

 To prepare for the FAFSA, please watch this short video.

 When you are ready, go to fafsa.ed.gov to complete the FAFSA online.